By Dr. James M. Dahle, Emergency Physician, WCI Founder

 One of the major premises of this blog is that a physician need not do anything special in order to reach financial independence and “live the good life”.
 She doesn't need a side gig.
 She doesn't need fancy investments.
 She doesn't need a financial advisor.
 Simply living like a resident for 2-5 years after residency and then continuing to put 20% of your gross income into a reasonable, simple investing plan should enable any physician to meet all their reasonable financial goals and achieve financial freedom within the span of a typical career.

-That said, from time to time I enjoy writing about some of the “other roads to Dublin.”
+That said, from time to time I enjoy writing about some of the other ways to build wealth.
 Fancy investments are interesting and sometimes have different risks and rewards when compared with a basic index fund portfolio.
 Entrepreneurship has changed my life and that of many other physicians.
 Early financial independence opens all kinds of other doorways in your life.
 So in a blog about all things financial for high earners, from time to time I write about these other subjects.
 Today is one of those days.

-Today we're going to talk about passive income and why it beats the pants off of active income in almost every respect.
-So without further ado-
+When comparing the two sources of income, passive income beats the pants off of active income in almost every respect.
+Here are six reasons why:

 The ordinary income tax brackets are dramatically different from the qualified dividends/capital gains tax scale.
 Take a look: